dthinhle/simple-entity-counting/README.md

 # Simple Entity Counting
-Simple entity counting that count everything provides on a mesh grid upto 35 entities.
+Simple entity counting that count everything provides on a mesh grid up to 35 entities.

 ### Counting entity
 This script can output a file consist of the number of entity on the first line and their position on the X by Y grid.